-No logo may be used without the prior consent of the Publications Office.
+The SIMAP system’s logos (including that of TED) may not be used without the prior consent of the Publications Office of the European Union.

-The delivery of TED files in XML format via an FTP server, namely for exploitation and commercial re-dissemination, is subject to the provision of a password that may be obtained free of charge by sending an e-mail to the following address: email@example.com.
+The delivery of files in XML format via an FTP server, namely for exploitation and commercial re-dissemination, is subject to the provision of a password that may be obtained free of charge by sending an email via the contact form on the TED website.

-For all other copyright issues regarding the TED system, please contact firstname.lastname@example.org.
+For all other copyright issues regarding SIMAP, please contact: firstname.lastname@example.org.

 Protection of your personal data